ElMassimo/vite_ruby/docs/src/config/index.md

 ## Emptying the Output Dir 📦

 Another difference with Vite's defaults, is that <kbd>[emptyOutDir]</kbd>
-is disabled in non-development mode to provide better support for deployments that don't use a CDN.
+is disabled in production to provide better support for deployments that don't use a CDN.

 Keeping assets from previous builds helps to prevent downtime when deploying in the same host.